 Applications for Offshore Wind Energy Development in State Waters

 The Commission is processing an application for a floating offshore wind demonstration project in state waters (see Figure 1) offshore of Vandenberg Space Force Base (VSFB).
 The project applicant is CADEMO Corporation (formerly Cierco).
 The application is for the construction, operation, maintenance, and decommissioning of a floating offshore wind electrical generation facility.
 A summary of the application is included in the expanding sections below.
 The application review will include a comprehensive environmental impact review pursuant to the California Environmental Quality Act (CEQA).
 The Commission and the U. S. Department of the Air Force will prepare a joint Environmental Impact Report/Environmental Impact Statement (EIR/EIS) for the CADEMO Offshore Wind Energy Demonstration Project.
-The agencies are in the early stages of the EIR/EIS process and anticipate releasing the Notice of Preparation/Notice of Intent to begin the public scoping process in the latter half of 2024.
+The agencies are in the early stages of the EIR/EIS process.

 Map depicting the key elements of the Cademo Project in Santa Barbara County.